w3c/secure-payment-confirmation/scope.md

 secure hardware.
 Because the browser or secure hardware controls the display of transaction details, SPC is phishing-resistant.

 * **Simpler Front-end Deployment**.
-Because the browser or secure hardware controls the display, the merchant site (or payment service provider) does not need to provide user experience for authentication.
+The browser (or secure hardware) manages the display of transaction confirmation, removing the need for other parties (e.g., issuing banks or payment apps) to do so.

 See also [more SPC benefits](https://github.com/w3c/webpayments/wiki/Secure-Payment-Confirmation#benefits).